Central Mindanao University Laboratory High School

 Central Mindanao University Laboratory High School (CMULHS) is a secondary science laboratory school in Musuan, Maramag, Bukidnon, Philippines.
-CMULHS is under the management of the Central Mindanao University–College of Education as a separate department and maintains its own set of administrators.
+CMULHS is under the management of the College of Education at Central Mindanao University as a separate department and maintains its own set of administrators.
+It is affiliated with Central Mindanao University.

-CMULHS has been used as a training ground for the College of Education's students who trains in the school as practicing high school instructors/teachers.
-Students who wish to enroll in CMULHS must first take and pass the 'University Laboratory High School Admission Test' or ULHSAT.
-CMULHS rarely accepts transferees.
+CMULHS is used as a training ground for the College of Education's students who studies in the university as pre-service student teachers.
+Students who wish to study in CMULHS must first take an entrance exam called the 'University Laboratory High School Admission Test' or ULHSAT.
+CMULHS does not accept transferees.